ztzeng/data-science-interview-questions-and-answers/README.md

 ## 18. How do you deal with sparse data?

-We could take a look at L1 regularization since it best fits to the sparse data and do feature selection.
+We could take a look at L1 regularization since it best fits to the sparse data and do selection.
 If linear relationship - linear regression either - svm.

 Also it would be nice to use one-hot-encoding or bag-of-words.
 A one hot encoding is a representation of categorical variables as binary vectors.
 This first requires that the categorical values be mapped to integer values.
 Then, each integer value is represented as a binary vector that is all zero values except the index of the integer, which is marked with a 1.